Vintagemotors/Rhythia-Patched/README.md

   When you inevitably find bugs... if you can fix them please submit a PR Thanks

-When building for MacOS you have to make an exception to allow it to run by running this command in the terminal:
+When building for MacOS you have to make an exception to allow it to run:

  Open Terminal.app (press Cmd + Space and enter Terminal).
+ Then run this command

  `sudo xattr -cr "/Location/Of/App/appName.app"`